-More on MNCC in Section 16.2.
+More on MNCC in Section 18.2.

-The SGs interface by default listens on 0.0.0.0:29118.
-Configure a different IP and/or port for each osmo-msc instance.
-You may also want to configure different VLR names:
+The SGs interface by default listens on 0.0.0.0:29118 (SCTP).
+Each instance of OsmoMSC must use a different IP address and/or port.
+For details about the configuration of the SGs interface, see section Section 21.